-For some ten years now Saint Clement Parish has been deepening its understanding of becoming a Stewardship Parish.
+For over a decade now Saint Clement Parish has been deepening its understanding of becoming a Stewardship Parish.
 The practical spirituality of Stewardship is based in the Scriptures and is particularly relevant to our culture and to our parish.
 Spiritually this means that each person in the parish is encouraged to spend time understanding how all that they “have” is a gift from God.
 And that each person is uniquely gifted.
 This leads to the next step of prayerfully deciding how those many gifts will be given back to God.
 This is best understood through personally discerning the disposition of our time, talent and treasure.
 This giving back is of its own nature, sacrificial, because individually our time, talent and treasure are limited resources.

 Practically it means that as a parish we make a commitment to give our ‘first fruits’ to needs beyond our parish.
 This commitment called “Clement Commits” currently donates 10% from the parish collection before any other concerns are covered.
 The “Clement Commits” spirit imbues our understanding of all the material maters of the parish.